 The U.S. Bureau of Labor Statistics (BLS) reports that job growth for agricultural and food scientists, including animal and dairy scientists, is projected to grow by a fast-as-average rate of 5% from 2014-2024.
 The BLS also reported that the median annual salary for animal scientists was $60,390 as of May 2015 (www.bls.gov).

 Agricultural and Food Science Technicians

 Agricultural and food science technicians are usually employed by farms, labs, processing plants and ranches.
 While providing support to agricultural and food scientists, their activities can include evaluating and measuring product output and quality, examining farm and ranch animals or operating equipment.
 Entry-level requirements may include a high school diploma and experience in the field; an associate or even a bachelor's degree in animal science, biology or another relevant field of study is preferred.
-As reported by the BLS, agricultural and food science technicians received median annual wages of $34,070 in May 2012, and employment opportunities through 2022 are projected to grow at a slower-than-average rate in comparison to all other occupations (www.bls.gov).
+As reported by the BLS, agricultural and food science technicians received median annual wages of $36,480 in May 2015, and employment opportunities through 2024 are projected to grow at an average rate of 5% in comparison to all other occupations (www.bls.gov).